 Changing the trajectory of fatherhood one dad at a time.

-More than just basic baby care, this program offers men insight into preparing for those precious first few months of baby’s life.
+More than just basic baby care, this program prepares men for those precious first few months of baby’s life.
 Sample topics include:

 - How will I know when my baby is hungry?